schlatterbeck/pymininec/README.rst

 (including the radius) by a given factor.
 The factor is the first parameter, an optional second parameter again gives a geometry tag.
 If the tag is omitted the whole antenna is scaled.
-The scaling is always applied last so that the ``--geo-translate`` applies to the original lengths.
+The scaling is always applied last so that the ``--geo-translate`` option applies to the original lengths.

 An example is in ``test/vdipole-rot-trans.pym``: This has the geo transformation options::